rdsq/blazesh/README.md

 The most obvious one: **synchronous git**.
 Unfortunately I am not smart enough to figure out how to do that asynchronously, so...
 Well it's not *that* bad.
 Even on my 🥔 it runs fast enough to be usable daily.
 But I mean it's still better than nothing.
 Fish, for example, does it synchronously too, but with less features.
 At least here it can be disabled or customized

 Not so critical one, but also worth mentioning: **exit codes** don't show up in **Bash**.
 As far as I can tell, this issue cannot be fixed, it's just how Bash works

+## Fish shell

+Yeah it also supports Fish, I don't know why I did this, but it was easy.
+I am too lazy to rewrite all the documentation, *if you count it as such*, to include Fish, but it is kind of different from other shells, just figure it out on your own.
+The file is `blazesh.fish`.
+Just source it in your `~/.config/fish/config.fish` or, again, wherever you store your configs